 This course is an introduction to basic techniques involving capturing, manipulating, and generating digital imagery.
 This is a computer and software based course.
 In addition to examining new techniques and terminology, students will focus on the challenges of evaluating lighting conditions and making proper camera and computer adjustments.
 Composition, mood, and lighting will be constant considerations as students learn to see in new and different ways.
 Studies will include but not be limited to: design, portraiture, still life, architecture, and social commentary.
 Students will be challenged to use their imagination as they delve into the endless possibilities of digital imagery.
 This is an exploratory course about personal vision and expression.

-- "Cats in Fridge," pastel and black paper by C. Capeci '19
+- "Cats in Fridge," pastel and black paper by Catherine Capeci '19

 - "Little Red Riding Hood," mixed media drawing by T. Lakkis '20